 - Students display proficiency of the Minnesota administrative license competencies.

-- All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning.
+- Courses delivered online using best practices in internet technology, instructional design, and adult learning.

-- Residencies offered on the Bethel University campus during each of the two years of the program focused on professional growth, collaboration, and coursework.
+- Residencies offered HyFlex (students choose online or on the Bethel University campus) during each of the two years of the program focused on professional growth, collaboration, and coursework.

 - Individual learning plan developed for each student based on previous educational training, credentials, and experience.

 To be recommended for a license students must:

 - Maintain academic success, which is defined as completion of each teacher licensure and each content area course with a passing grade: S, D, or higher.

 - License standards are subject to change at any time by the Minnesota Board of School Administrators (BOSA).

 - Candidates for licensure must meet the BOSA license standards in place at the time of program completion.

 The Director of Special Education license program will consider applicants who: